johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-08-08-custom-langchain-tools.md

 scope = "user-library-read playlist-modify-public playlist-modify-private" spotify = spotipy.Spotify(auth_manager=SpotifyOAuth(scope=scope))

+class FindSongInput(BaseModel):
+   """Input for WriteFileTool."""

+   artist: str = Field(..., description="name of artist/band")
+   title: str = Field(..., description="The title of the song")
 ```

 The `FindSongInput` class is ultimately used to tell the LLM _how_ to interact with the tool.
 It defines two input